CIS-566-Fall-2021/final-project/README.md

 This is it!
 The culmination of your procedural graphics experience this semester.
 For your final project, we'd like to give you the time and space to explore a topic of your choosing.
 You may choose any topic you please, so long as you vet the topic and scope with an instructor or TA.
 We've provided some suggestions below.
 The scope of your project should be roughly 1.5 homework assignments).
 To help structure your time, we're breaking down the project into 4 milestones:

-## Milestone 1: Project planning (due 11/15)
-Before submitting your first milestone, _you must get your project idea and scope approved by Rachel, Adam or a TA._

 ### Design Doc
-Start off by forking this repository.
-In your README, write a design doc to outline your project goals and implementation plan.
-It must include the following sections:

 #### Introduction
 I have a lot of experience in interior environment modelling, however, not so much exterior.
 I have once attempted to model a street-view environment piece, however found it time consuming and difficult to get right.
 I also do love Japanese architecture and Japan itself.
 Thus, combining those two interests, and drawing some inspiration from this poster in my bedroom wall, I want to create a tool that can procedurally generate traditional 'minka' to be placed in a courtyard scene.

 #### Goal